 Safe Storage & Disposal

 The National Prescription Drug Take Back Day addresses a crucial public safety and public health issue.
-According to the 2017 National Survey on Drug Use and Health, 6 million Americans misused controlled prescription drugs.
-The study shows that a majority of abused prescription drugs were obtained from family and friends, often from the home medicine cabinet.
+Among people aged 12 or older in 2020: about 16.1 million people reported misusing any prescription psychotherapeutic drug.
+The study shows that a majority of abused prescription pain relievers were obtained from family and friends, often from the home medicine cabinet.
 The DEA’s Take Back Day events provide an opportunity for Americans to prevent drug addiction and overdose deaths.